andrewdieu/valfo/README.md

 ## Information ℹ️
 Valfo is a chatbot for Valorant!

-Valfo can answer questions such as:
+Valfo can answer questions such as: <br>
 How many agents are there? → Will respond with how many agents are in the game Jett → Will respond with Jett's abilities
 Duelist → Will list all the current duelists in the game And many more!